City Treasurer's Hispanic Heritage Month Scholarship

 CHICAGO PUBLIC SCHOOL STUDENTS MUST LOG-IN & APPLY VIA ACADEMIC WORKS ONLY

-Need Help logging-in to Academic Works?
+Need Help signing-in to Academic Works?
 Check out the Academic Works User Comprehension Guide for assistance with your application.

 - NO GPA REQUIREMENT

-- Strong community service/civic engagement suggested (students should be able to prove service learning hours)
+- Strong community service/civic engagement suggested (students should be able to prove at least 50 service learning hours)

 - Official Transcript Required